 PROTECT

-OUR PEOPLE
+OUR PEOPLE & NATURE

-HOW YOU CAN HELP
+HOW YOU

 You can help in many ways.
 Amazhope offer the opportunity to volunteer in the Amazon rainforest and in Quito; or you can decide to be a spokeperson for Amazhope and spread the word about the reality of the rainforest of Ecuador and its People.